 By 2014, while both working full-time and raising three young children, the Latifis produced their first sample, and in 2015, they established Zusaura as a company.
 Four years later, Amir left his job to concentrate on the label full-time and launched its e-commerce platform this May.

-“We believe the ethical stands we have taken thus far, and which we will build upon in the future, will resonate with consumers, across demographics, and perhaps particularly with millennials,” says Latifi.
-“Youth generally acts as the catalyst for change and our brand name somewhat cryptically reflects that – the ‘zus’ being the first letters of our children’s given names, to represent that our efforts are for their generation’s future, more so than ours.
+“We believe the ethical stands we have taken thus far, and which we will build upon in the future, will resonate with consumers, across demographics, and perhaps, particularly with millennials,” says Latifi.
+“Youth generally act as agents for change and our brand name somewhat cryptically reflects that – the ‘zus’ being the first letters of our children’s given names, to represent that our efforts are for their generation’s future, more so than ours.
 As with all parents, what we do, is for their future.”

 Many UAE residents are sharing the news of Zusaura’s launch over their community Facebook and WhatsApp groups.
 “As a mother of four boys, I always found it strange that no modest swimwear was available for males, while there have been multiple up-and-coming modest swimwear options for females,” says Dubai resident and senior field coordinator for non-profit Hands on Hope, Mai Assaf.

-Assaf points out that swimming is one of the reported Sunnah (customs of the Prophet) involving sports in Islam.
+Assaf points out that swimming is one of the reported Sunnah (customs of the Prophet Muhammad (PBUH) involving sports in Islam.
 “If wearing more modest swimwear encourages one to take on this activity, then all the power to them,” she says.